 L'Altore di a muntagna, lu signore!

-The Bearded Vulture being a strictly scavenger bird of prey, situated at the top of the food chain, the decline of this species in Corsica is partly the consequence of a mountain where life is progressively disappearing.
-The Bearded Vulture is an unfortunate witness of the modifications of the Corsican mountains during the 20th and the beginning of the 21st century.
-It is in this context that the Regional Natural Park of Corsica, which has been monitoring this species for 40 years, has set up a large-scale safeguard programme with the financial support of the European Commission.
+As the Bearded Vulture is a strictly carrion-eating bird of prey at the top of the food chain, the decline of this species in Corsica is partly the consequence of a mountain where life is gradually disappearing.
+The Bearded Vulture is an unfortunate witness to the changes that have taken place in Corsica's mountains over the course of the 20th and early 21st centuries.
+It is against this backdrop that the Corsican Regional Nature Park, which has been monitoring the species for 40 years, has set up a major conservation programme with financial support from the European Union.

 The bearded vulture in Corsica